celoyd/potato/docs/README.md

 This is the index of Potato’s documentation.
 The advanced reader will find fine-grained technical documentation in code comments.

+In the documentation I often use the didactic first person plural: “_we_ do this or that”.
+If you find this annoying, please imagine that I mean my gut microbiome and I.

 ## Contents

 | Symbol | Meaning |